 The ID Option program is not intended to create family relationships between ID Option donors and children conceived using their donated eggs.
 Egg donors, whether ID Option or non-ID Option, have no legal relationship, rights, or obligations.

 Did you have a baby using a Fairfax EggBank ID Option Donor?
 Congratulations!!
 In order for your child to receive identifying information about the donor when s/he is 18 years of age, you MUST complete and submit the ID Option Birth Registration Form to Fairfax EggBank after your child is born.
 We require a Birth Registration form for each child.
-Merely using eggs from an ID Option donor does not allow access to the identifying information.
-If you choose not to register your child, the donor will remain unidentified and your child will not be able to access identifying information once s/he reaches 18 years of age or older.

 ID Option Donors agree to allow Fairfax EggBank to share contact information with the registered donor-conceived child, 18 or older.
 The information that is shared includes the ID Option Donor’s full name, date of birth, last known telephone number and address.